grubtub19/PairBuddy-Classifier/README.md

 # PairBuddy-Classifier

+An application of an SVM machine learning model to classify three facets of pair programming

+## How to Run

 Runner.py is the main class

 You must get a credential.json from this website and put it in the project directory